 Every jump after number 50 requires the most precise timing and an insane level of concentration.
 When you’re past 90 your neighbours will probably be able to hear your pounding heart right the way down the street.
 None of the precision is helped by the fact that, once the rope is at max speed, Mario will instinctively start the second phase of his triple jump every other button press.
 This means your time off the ground is unhelpfully lengthened and your rhythm is all askew.

-Failure is the second worst facet of this challenge, as your rage and disappointment will never be entirely realized until you have to start again at the insultingly slow pace of the rope at the mini-game’s beginning.
+Failure is the second-worst facet of this challenge, as your rage and disappointment will never be entirely realized until you have to start again at the insultingly slow pace of the rope at the beginning of one of the mini-games.
 It’s not uncommon to alternate between scores of 75 and 15 purely because you’ll have been so into the fast rhythm that you can no longer get to grips with the slower rope speed.

 The fundamental problem with this Moon is that it really just boils down to metronomic pressing of the jump button 100 times in a row – hardly a fun way to spend your time.
 Someone should probably have told that to the show-offs with five-figure totals at the top of the online Rankings Board.
 I’d bet my googly-eyed possessed cap that the top two players with scores of 99,999 achieved their scores like this…